Tech companies spent almost $70 million lobbying Washington in 2021 as Congress sought to rein in their power

 Meta, the parent company of Facebook, spent just over $20 million, and Amazon spent about $19 million, marking the most either company has ever spent lobbying Washington.
+(Amazon founder Jeff Bezos owns The Washington Post.)
 Google spent about $9.6 million, a roughly 27 percent increase over last year but still far below the nearly $22 million spent in 2018.
-(Amazon founder Jeff Bezos owns The Washington Post.)

 The figures are based on a Washington Post analysis of the federal lobbying disclosures of those companies, as well as Microsoft, Apple, Uber and Twitter.
 The companies filed their last updates for the year, reflecting the period between Oct.
 1 and Dec.
-31, by midnight Thursday.
+31, before midnight Thursday.
 The companies did not immediately respond to requests for comment.

 Despite years of political backlash, 2021 was a uniquely treacherous year for the tech giants in Washington.
-They began the year under fire from both parties in the fallout of the Jan.
-6 attacks.
-Democrats were furious that the social media companies did not do more to prevent the spread of inciteful rhetoric on their platforms ahead of the violence at the Capitol.
-When they took more enforcement actions in the fallout of the attacks and suspended the accounts of former president Donald Trump, Republicans were angered and accused the companies of censorship.
+They began the year under fire from both parties in the fallout from the Jan.
+6 attack on the Capitol.
+Democrats were furious that the social media companies did not do more to prevent the spread of inciting rhetoric on their platforms ahead of the violence.
+When they took more enforcement actions in the fallout of the attacks and suspended the accounts of President Donald Trump, Republicans were angered and accused the companies of censorship.

-Lawmakers also introduced new bipartisan bills that would result in dramatic changes to the companies’ business models, following years of mounting antitrust scrutiny of their businesses.
+Lawmakers also introduced new bipartisan bills that would result in dramatic changes to the companies’ business models, after years of mounting antitrust scrutiny of their businesses.
 And President Biden tapped some of the industry’s biggest critics for key roles in his administration, naming Lina Khan to chair the Federal Trade Commission.

-The year concluded with increasing political scrutiny of the harms of social media, after Facebook whistleblower Frances Haugen revealed a trove of internal company documents that detailed the myriad ways the company placed profits over the safety of its users.
+The year concluded with increasing political scrutiny of the harms of social media after Facebook whistleblower Frances Haugen revealed a trove of internal company documents that detailed the myriad ways the company placed profits over the safety of its users.

 Lawmakers eager to crack down on the tech giants have become more critical of the industry’s massive lobbying spending, saying it has been an impediment to passing legislation.
-Despite increasing political backlash against the companies, Congress has not to date passed comprehensive privacy, content moderation or competition legislation since the advent of the Internet.
+Despite increasing political backlash against the companies, Congress has not passed comprehensive privacy, content moderation or competition legislation since the advent of the Internet.

 During a hearing with Haugen, the Facebook whistleblower, last year, Sen. Amy Klobuchar (D-Minn.) said Congress had done “zilch” on privacy or to make tech platforms more transparent.